coconutpalm/boot-boot/site-src/new-and-noteworthy.md

 Generally I follow a policy of releasing features whenever they are ready, not when a new major release is ready.
 This page records the features that have gone into each release.

+### 0.6.4

+* The `uberbin` task wasn't `:aot :all`ing code.
+Fixed.
+* Added optional Cider support via a (cider) task for dev environments that expect Cider middleware in the REPL.
+Enable by placing ahead of the repl. e.g.: `$ boot cider dev`

 ### 0.6.1